apache/flink/docs/concepts/glossary.md

 distributed runtime.
 The nodes are [Tasks](#task) and the edges indicate input/output-relationships or [partitions](#partition) of data streams or data sets.

+#### Processing Time

+Processing time refers to the system time of the machine that is executing the respective operation.
+It is the most straightforward notion of time and requires no coordination between streams and machines.
+It provides the best performance and the lowest latency, however, in distributed and asynchronous environments processing time does not offer deterministic results.
+It is susceptible to the speed records arrive at and flow through the system, along with outages, scheduled or otherwise.

 #### Record

 Records are the constituent elements of a data set or data stream.
 [Operators](#operator) and